When working with Python for AI software, you'll often encounter pip

 venv

-is a tool built into Python that can create isolated environments, suitable for running AI software with different project requirements.
+is a built-in Python tool that lets you create isolated environments, which are ideal for running AI software for different projects.

-- Go to a folder (e.g., a newly created "AIProject"): Enter the folder, delete the content in the address bar, enter
+- Navigate to a folder (e.g., a new folder named "AIProject"): Go into the folder, delete content in the address bar, input

 cmd

-and press Enter to open the terminal. - In the terminal, enter the command to create the environment:
+and enter to open the terminal. - In the terminal, enter the command to create the environment:

 python -m venv myenv